 Chicago is a city that tourists simply can’t get enough of.
-But that comes as no surprise because Chi-town offers diverse cultural experiences, world-class museums, traditional food, renowned architecture, and some of the nation’s favorite attractions.
+That comes as no surprise because this city offers diverse cultural experiences, world-class museums, exciting culinary adventures, renowned architecture, and some of the nation’s favorite attractions.

 Most Chicago visitors don’t have enough time to do everything in one trip, and it can be difficult to decide what to do and when to do it.

 However, that just got a whole lot easier with our 3 Days in Chicago Itinerary.

 From arts and culture to science and entertainment, you’ll find a little bit of everything on this Chicago itinerary.